Do you want to stand out in Amazon Search results? Let’s face it, it’s a tough world with stiff competition in every product niche on Amazon.

 Manual repricing gives you the highest level of control and visibility.
 One can think it also requires the most amount of work, but it actually doesn’t.
-You don’t need to update price for every item in your inventory daily through the Amazon Seller Central interface.
+You don’t need to update the price of every item in your inventory daily through the Amazon Seller Central interface.

 So how on earth are you supposed to know when to update a product price?

 I’ll give you an example from Bindwise.
 The biggest thing I find myself beating into the heads of sellers who I chat with is this idea that if you’re optimizing prices, listings, or seller rating at the right time, you’re going to sell a lot.
-So we built this tool, because it gives you instant information about what’s happening on Amazon; it gives you just the information at the right time which directly influence your sales.
+We built this tool to give you instant information about what’s happening on Amazon; it gives you just the information at the right time which directly influences your sales.

 Another competitor on Amazon is Amazon.

 Does another seller buy from you and then complain to Amazon about item quality or delivery?
 Does it happen a lot around certain products?
-Here at Bindwise we care of different sorts of aspects to do with the sellers’ business so that you can remain organized, focused, and can concentrate on the larger objective of growing your business.
+Here at Bindwise we care about different sorts of aspects of sellers’ businesses so that you can remain organized, focused, and can concentrate on the bigger objective of growing your business.